Kaizen R/W

 It reads before it speaks.

-The system scans your chapter the way an attentive editor would, noticing pacing, voice, rhythm, repetition, and tension.
-It marks what catches its attention.
+It reads your chapter the way an attentive editor would.
+Pacing, voice, rhythm, repetition, tension.
+Then it marks what caught its eye.
 Not errors.
-Editorial observations.
+Things worth a second look.

 You teach it what you meant.

-Dismiss a mark, explain an intentional choice, or save a pattern to the dictionary.
-Kaizen R/W carries that context forward and reads the next chapter through the lens you gave it.
+Dismiss a mark, explain why it's intentional, or save the pattern to the dictionary.
+The next chapter gets read with what you just taught it.

 The next pass is quieter.